Logo

 Enoch Powell's mother did not like his name, and as a child he was known as "Jack".

-At the age of three, Enoch Powell was nicknamed "the Professor" because he used to stand on a chair and describe the stuffed birds his grandfather had shot, which were displayed in his parents' home.
+At the age of three, Enoch Powell was nicknamed "the Professor" because he used to stand on a chair and describe the stuffed birds that his grandfather had shot, which were displayed in his parents' home.

 Enoch Powell's great-grandfather was a coal miner, and his grandfather had been in the iron trade.

-Enoch Powell read avidly from a young age; as early as three he could "read reasonably well".
+Enoch Powell read avidly from a young age; as early as three, he could "read reasonably well".

 Once he was old enough to go out on his own, Enoch Powell would walk around rural Worcestershire with the aid of Ordnance Survey maps, which instilled in him a love for landscape and cartography.